Archie Mitchell: Storylines

-Worried about her daughter's paternity, Roxy has a DNA test done and Archie finds the results, discovering that Amy's father is actually Suzy's brother Jack (Scott Maslen) - whom Ronnie has already embarked on a relationship with.
+Worried about her daughter's paternity, Roxy has a DNA test done and Archie finds the results, discovering that Amy's father is actually Suzy's brother Jack Branning (Scott Maslen) - whom Ronnie has already embarked on a relationship with.
 After catching Suzy stealing from the Mitchells' safe, Archie tells her he will keep quiet providing she makes sure Sean finds the DNA test results, proving that he is not the father.
 This act leads to Sean kidnapping Amy, and trying to drown her, Roxy and himself, before he is stopped by Ronnie and Jack.
 Afterwards, Sean flees - his marriage to Roxy ruined.
 The discovery also leads to a huge falling out between Ronnie and Roxy, and between her and Jack, but they later reconcile.